anfelipecb/conflict-prediction-ml/milestones/milestone2.md

 #### Our data for the model [CAMACHO]

-*Short, 1-2 max*.
+*Short, 100-200 words*.
 Answer: Which one is the dataset, where we found it, features to use, feature to be extracted.

-#### Plan to clean our data [AGUSTIN]